SledgeJr/prestige_deck_building_game/README.md

 3. Added functionality of dropping cards into play area removes card from hand and moves it to play area.
     a.
 This was acheived by having the id and mouse position of the card passed up to the parents through a callback function and when released, and then checking if the card was released in the play area.

+### Day Four
+#### Fixed small bugs
+1. Fixed hand limit bug
+2. Fixed rerendering of cards in play area and hand incorrectly

+#### Added Player Hud
+1. Created PlayerHud component which takes current stats (health, gold, defense) as props and displays them
+2. Created playerStats state

+#### Implemented Basic Play Effects to Cards
+1. Added play_effects key to cards in the cards which (currently) holds a dictionary of stats and integer values for how it affects them when played.
+For example, a card with "'play_effect' : {'gold': 1} increments gold by one when played
+    a.
+When a card is played, the play_effect data is then fetched from the server to set the state accordingly
+2. More complex play effects will probably need a different implementation which will be dealt with in the future.

+#### Added Opponent Components
+1. Used existing components for opponent
+2. Split cards into cards in hand and cards in play
+3. Added functionality of dropping cards into play area removes card from hand and moves it to play area.
+    a.
+This was acheived by having the id and mouse position of the card passed up to the parents through a callback function and when released, and then checking if the card was released in the play area.
+4. Next step is to add multiplayer server to give real-time functionality to opponent components